 In 2012, the European Commission launched a public call for the admission of new partners through the European Partnership for Active and Healthy Ageing.
 In this context, the University of Coimbra made commitments to the implementation of intervention programs in the field of aging, which served as the basis for the application by Coimbra region and the Centro Region of Portugal to become a European reference site for active and healthy ageing.

-The activity, expertise and innovation of Ageing@Coimbra were duly recognised by the European Union (EU) through the classification of the Coimbra region as a European reference site for active and healthy ageing, a unique status within Portuguese territory, there being a total of 32 reference sites in the EU.
+The activity, expertise and innovation of Ageing@Coimbra were duly recognised by the European Union (EU) through the classification of the Centro Region of Portugal as a 2 star rated European Reference Site for Active and Healthy Ageing, a unique status within Portuguese territory.
+At this stage, the European Partnership for Active and Healthy Ageing recognised 32 Reference Sites.

 Coordinated by the University of Coimbra (UC), this application was made through the Ageing@Coimbra consortium as an institutional partnership with the Coimbra City Council, the Coimbra Hospital and Universitary Centre, the Regional Health Administration of Centro and the Instituto Pedro Nunes.

 As an active member of the European Partnership for Active and Healthy Ageing, which aims to increase the healthy life expectancy of European Union citizens by two years by 2020, Ageing@Coimbra operates through the following action groups: adherence to therapy; fall prevention; fragility prevention; remote health monitoring; and elderly-friendly services.